object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 This shows information about a :term:`call stack` comprising three :term:`stack frames <stack frame>`.
-Look first at the bottom-most frame, which corresponds to the function in which the exception occured.
+Look first at the bottom-most frame, which corresponds to the function in which the exception occurred.
 The traceback for this frame starts:

 .. code-block:: ipython3